Creating a PostgreSQL cluster

 disk-type: Disk type. -

-assign-public-ip: Allow access to the host from the internet,trueorfalse. -
+assign-public-ip: Internet access to the host,trueorfalse. -

-deletion-protection: Deletion ptotection for the cluster, its databases, and users.By default, when users and databases are created, this setting’s value is inherited from the cluster.
+deletion-protection: Deletion protection for the cluster, its databases, and users.By default, when users and databases are created, this setting’s value is inherited from the cluster.
 You can also specify this setting manually.
 See User management and Database management for details.

 If the setting is changed on a running cluster, the new value will only be inherited by users and databases with Same as cluster protection level.